nemethmik/t11mobiwa-deprecated/README.md

 import { Dispatch } from 'redux';
 ```
 I have completed the entire React/TypeScript getting started tutorial, and I am really impressed.
 I'd never go back to Flow and especially not to bare-bones JavaScript.

+## Adding Material UI
+We have two starter/template projects on GitHUb to use as samples.
+I'd simply add Material UI as a regular package along with TypeScript type definitions, and then simply copy pasting blocks from these templates, I'll elaborate a working Material UI version.